nextflow-io/website/content/example4.md

 }

 /*
  * Step 4.
-Collects the trabscripts files and print them */ transcripts
+Collects the transcripts files and print them */ transcripts
   .collectFile { tuple("${it[0]}transcript", it[1]) }